These 5 Clever Fitted Sheet Hacks Will Save Your Sanity

 1. Buy patterned sheets.

-My hip sidekick Jamie swears by buying striped sheets!
-Having a pattern (and knowing it runs a particular direction) will help you know just how to place your fitted sheet without the hassle of trial and error.
+One of our team members swears by using striped sheets!
+Having a pattern (and knowing that it runs a particular direction) will help you remember just how to place your fitted sheet without the hassle of trial and error.

 2. Find the tag on your fitted sheet.